pfbrowning/ng-radio/README.md

 * Chores
   * Flex styling of player bar: grow to take up available width for song & station title
   * Show cursor pointer for now playing bottom toolbar
-  * Remove mat-menu from now-playing component and move the player-bar mat menu into its own component
   * Minimum icon size
   * Configure a proper reducer map for the root store
   * Turn off sleep timer on audio pause